LuMeiYuu/attendance-checker/README.md

 # attendance-checker
-PHP web based attendance checker with id number based recording.
+A lightweight PHP web app for tracking attendance with ID-number–based check-ins.

-Initial SQL setup needed.
+Designed for schools, trainings, and events where you want fast scans/entry and simple reporting.